-If we observe birds in nature, it can let us know what they like and don't like, and that can help us help them, and we can watch them more without messing them up.
+If we observe birds in nature, they can let us know what they like and don't like.
+That can help us help them, and we can watch them more without messing them up.

 What is something you’ve learned from birds?

 I learned how to make a whole bunch of funny bird noises.